 Most private sellers are flexible, but a used car dealer will always have the upper hand.

 If there is room for negotiation, asking is the only way you will know.

 Used vehicle negotiation experiences vary dramatically.
 The vehicle you are buying could have been a trade-in that was previously financed out.
-Meanwhile, it could also be a vehicle that got bought at auction after going into a mechanics lien and needing more repair work done to make it capable of being sold.
+Meanwhile, it could also be a vehicle that got purchased at auction after going into a mechanics lien and needing more repair work to make it capable of being sold.

 Before moving forward with your purchase, it is important to check the complete history of the vehicle.